garbles/concave/README.md

 lens.user.use({ account: ["email"] });
 ```

-**For arrays, using 4 or 5 will assume that you mean to trigger a render when the length changes.
-Accessing keys of arrays it is implicit that you mean to watch all values in the array.**
+**For arrays, using 4 or 5 will assume that you mean to trigger a render when the length of the array changes.
+Additionally, when specifying properties on an array, it is assumed that you mean to target all of the members of the array.**

 For example,